hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 just keep an eye on your disk naming and folder structures in line with the model above.

 #### Install Raspberry Pi OS with `autologin`
-Use the Raspberry Pi Imager to put the full 64 bit image to an SD card in the usual way.
+Run the `Raspberry Pi Imager` on a PC to put the full 64 bit `Raspberry Pi OS` image to an SD card in the usual way
-Choose to "Edit Settings" and then the GENERAL tab.
+- Choose to "Edit Settings" and then the GENERAL tab.
-Set a Hostname you will recognise, eg PINAS64.
+- Set a Hostname you will recognise, eg PINAS64.
-Set a username as `pi` (if not `pi` then replace username `pi` in this outline with your chosen username) and the password as something you will remember (you will need to enter it later during `SAMBA` setup).
+- Set a username as `pi` (if not `pi` then replace username `pi` in this outline with your chosen username) and the password as something you will remember (you will need to enter it later during `SAMBA` setup, and change all references of `pi` to your username).
-Set you locale settings and keyboard layout (setting keyboard layout is important if in non-US non-GB country).
+- Set you locale settings and keyboard layout (setting keyboard layout is important if in non-US non-GB country).
-Choose the SERVICES tab.
+- Choose the SERVICES tab.
-Enable SSH with password authentification.
+- Enable SSH with password authentification.
-Choose the OPTIONS tab.
+- Choose the OPTIONS tab.
-Disable telementry.
+- Disable telementry.
 Click SAVE.
 Click YES to apply OS customisation.
 Click YES to proceed.

 #### Boot the Raspberry Pi 5 and update system software
+Order of power up (at least the first time)
-Ensure the Pi 5 is powered off
+- Ensure the Pi 5 is powered off
-Plug the SD card into the Pi 5
+- Plug the SD card into the Pi 5
-Power on each of the USB3 disks, wait 15 seconds for them to power-up and spin-up
+- Power on each of the USB3 disks, wait 15 to 30 seconds for them to power-up and spin-up
-Power on the Pi 5
+- Power on the Pi 5

-Once the Pi has finished booting to the desktop
+Once the Pi has finished booting to the desktop (leave it set to autologin)
-- Click Start,Preferences, Raspberry Pi Configuration
+- Click Start, Preferences, Raspberry Pi Configuration
 - In the Localisation Tab, Set the Locale and then character set UTF-8, Timezone, Keyboard (setting keyboard is important if in non-US non-GB country), WiFi country, then click OK.
-- If prompted to reboot then click YES and reboot.
+- If prompted to reboot then click YES and reboot back to the desktop.
-- Click Start,Preferences, Raspberry Pi Configuration
+- Click Start, Preferences, Raspberry Pi Configuration
 - In the System Tab, set Auto Logion ON, Splash Screen OFF
 - In the Interfaces Tab, set SSH ON, Raspberry Connect OFF, VNC ON
 - Click OK
 - If prompted to reboot then click YES and reboot.

 Once the Pi has finished booting to the desktop
 - Start a Terminal then update the system using
 ```